magento/devdocs/src/cloud/setup/first-time-setup-import-prepare.md

    }
     ```

-1. Save your changes to `auth.json` file and exit the text editor.
+1. Save your changes and exit the text editor.

 The following method is best to prevent accidental exposure of credentials, such as pushing an `auth.json` file to a public repository.